-$D_X = f(P_X, P_T, Y, T, E)$
+$$D_x = f(P_x, P_r, Y, T, E)$$

-Here, $D_X$ = Demand for commodity-X, $P_X$ = Own price of commodity-X, P = Price of related commodities, Y= Income of the consumer, T=Tastes and preferences of the consumers and E = Expectation of the consumer.
+Here, $D_x$ = Demand for commodity-X, $P_x$ = Own price of commodity-X, P =

+Price of related commodities, Y= Income of the consumer,

+T =Tastes and preferences of the consumers and E = Expectation of the consumer.

-According to Prof. Samuelson, "Law of demand states that people will buy more at lower prices and buy less at higher prices, ceteris paribus, or other things remaining the same.
-"According to Prof. Marshall, "The law of demand states that the amount demanded increases with a fall in price and diminishes when price increases, other things being equal."
+According to Prof. Samuelson, "Law of demand states that people will buy more at lower prices and buy less at higher prices, ceteris paribus, or other things remaining the same."
+According to Prof. Marshall, "The law of demand states that the amount demanded increases with a fall in price and diminishes when price increases, other things being equal."

-1.11.1 Assumptions of Law of Demand
+4.4.1 Assumptions of Law of Demand

-The law of demand holds good when "other things remain the same".
-It means factors influencing demand, other than the price of the commodity are assumed to be constant.
+Law of demand holds good when "other things remain the same".
+It means factors influencing demand, other than the own price of the commodity are assumed to be constant.

-- 1) No change in the price of related goods. - 2) No change in the income of the consumer. - 3) No change in the tastes and preferences of consumers. - 4) The consumer does not expect any change in the price of the commodity soon.
+- 1) No change in the price of related goods. - 2) No change in the income of the consumer. - 3) No change in the tastes and preferences of consumers. - The consumer does not expect any change in the price of the commodity in the near future.